Datagen-Project/DataGen-Smart-Contracts/README.md

 ##  Overview

 DataGen is a new cryptocurrency used to settle all the payments in the ecosystem.
-Initially it will be an ERC-20 token deployed on Polygon mainnet and later bridged to our native blockchain for in chain payments
+Initially it will be an ERC-20 token deployed on Polygon mainnet and later bridged to our native blockchain for in chain payments.

 ## Getting started